Church of St Walburge, Preston: Exterior

 St Walburge's is renowned not just for its height but also for the inventive quality of its architecture, in which the architect has looked to Gothic models, employing the traditional features in a creative and harmonious way.
 The Open Churches Trust says of St Walburge's that it "undoubtedly an architectural gem of the North West of England."

 The New Red Sandstone facade presents as an unaisled church with a very steep gable.
 A strongly horizontal arcade, divides the facade into two zones, balanced by strongly projecting buttresses and corner pinnacles typical of many English Gothic cathedrals.
 The arcade is countered by the verticality of strongly projecting buttresses and corner pinnacles typical of many English Gothic cathedrals.
 The upper zone is dominated by a rose window 22 ft in diameter occupying almost the full width of the nave.

 Interior

 The interior, which seats about 1,000 people, is 165 ft long and 55 ft wide.
-The open wooden roof of 83 ft is supported of fourteen hammerbeams, on the ends of which stand lifesized carved the figures of saints.
+The open wooden roof of 83 ft is supported by fourteen hammerbeams, on the ends of which stand lifesized carved the figures of saints.
 The church contains an organ by William Hill of London, 1855.
 Other significant features include a wooden triptych and a crucifix with the shield of Preston and the motto "Princeps Pacis".
 St. Ignatius of Loyola is also prominently represented to the right in the sanctuary, echoing the influence of the Jesuit priests still active in the city.
 The patron saints of Great Britain are also represented.